Luca-Rizzi314/Prosperity-4-Algorithmic-writeup/README.md

 # Final Lessons Learned

 Overall, the biggest lesson from IMC Prosperity 4 was that a strong algorithm needs more than a good signal.

-Each product needed the right strategy: market making, mean reversion, trend following, basket trading, or options pricing.
+Each product needed the right strategy: market making, mean reversion, trend following, basket trading, ect..

 Backtests were useful, but they were not enough, because a strategy could look good on old data and fail on hidden data.

 Fair value was the core idea across every round, whether I was quoting spreads, pricing options, or comparing basket products.

 Risk control mattered just as much as profit, especially with position limits, inventory, delta hedging, and sizing.

-Round 3 taught me that a model can sound right and still trade badly if it does not fit the actual market.
+Round 3 taught me that a model can sound right and still trade badly if it does not fit the actual market conditions.

 Round 4 showed how improving the model with variance and trade data could make the same idea much stronger.

 Round 5 showed that a final bot is really a portfolio of strategies, not one single strategy.

 The best improvements came from making the logic simpler, cleaner, and easier to explain.

+I really enjoyed this years competition, i learned alot and understood what its like to build a thesis and execute on it